IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 <input type="text" name="meetup_title" placeholder="Meetup title" />
 ```

-If I take the text inserted into that field and append to markup without sanitising the user can fill it with the following:
+If I take the text inserted into that field and append to markup without sanitizing the user can fill it with the following:

 ```javascript
 let evilScript = document.body.appendChild(document.createElement("script"))